Updated Kidney Panels

 For this test, sequencing of 49 genes is performed using an exome-based approach.
 CNVs are also detected using NGS data.
 All reported pathogenic, likely pathogenic, and variants of uncertain significance of interest are confirmed by Sanger sequencing.
 All CNVs are confirmed using another technology such as aCGH, MLPA, or PCR before they are reported.
 Since this test is performed using exome capture probes, a reflex to any of our exome based tests is available (PGxome, PGxome Custom Panels).
 For additional information and limitations, please see our full test description.

-PreventionGenetics will be releasing an updated Nephrotic Syndrome (NS)/Focal Segmental Glomerulosclerosis (FSGS) Sequencing Panel in the near future.
-This updated panel will include the addition of eight new genes, MAGI1, SGPL1, OSGEP, TP53RK, TPRKB, LAGE3, KAT2B, and LAMA5, and will include CNV detection.
+PreventionGenetics has also released an updated Nephrotic Syndrome (NS)/Focal Segmental Glomerulosclerosis (FSGS) Sequencing Panel.
+This updated panel includes the addition of eight new genes, MAGI1, SGPL1, OSGEP, TP53RK, TPRKB, LAGE3, KAT2B, and LAMA5, and CNV detection.

 Kidney-Related Disorders Tests at PreventionGenetics